Why High Earners Need More Than Just Tax Filing

 Depending on your situation, a tax plan for high earners might include:

-• Maximizing pre-tax retirement contributions to reduce adjusted gross income
+• Using pre-tax retirement contributions to manage adjusted gross income

 • Timing capital gains to avoid stacking on top of high-income years